veliovgroup/ostrio/docs/prerendering/genuine-status-code.md

  - For more detailed documentation see [`spiderable-middleware` package repository](https://github.com/VeliovGroup/spiderable-middleware#return-genuine-status-code)

 Returning genuine status code is very important for indexing by search engines.
-Most of front-end JavaScript frameworks returns the same page to every request with `200 OK` status code, mean `404` pages rendered in a browser is returned with `200`status to the web crawlers.
+Most of the front-end JavaScript frameworks returns the same page to every request with `200 OK` status code, mean `404` pages rendered in a browser is returned with `200`status to the web crawlers.
 To return expected response code use this HTML comment.

 Format (html):
 ```html